peach-lucien/academic-website/content/authors/admin/_index.md

 title: Robert Peach
 email: robertlucienpeach@gmail.com
 ---
-I am a researcher specialising in network science and machine learning, and its application to neuroscience at the University Klinik W{"u}rzrbug.
+I am a researcher specialising in network science and machine learning, and its application to neuroscience at the University Klinik Wuerzburg.
 The central theme of my research is to understand how seemingly simple interactions can induce complex dynamics and behaviours, through the development of new mathematical and computational tools.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.